jhuckaby/mendo.org/docs/user-guide.md

 Mendo.org allows you to download any set of search results, topic threads, or your favorites list as a [Mbox mail archive](https://en.wikipedia.org/wiki/Mbox) file.
 This is a special file format that can be imported into many popular e-mail applications, including Apple Mail and Mozilla Thunderbird.
 Basically, this allows you to download a local copy of any messages you want.

-Simply click the **<i class="mdi mdi-cloud-download-outline"></i> Download All**" button to download all the messages in the current view as an Mbox file.
+Simply click the **<i class="mdi mdi-cloud-download-outline"></i> Download All** button to download all the messages in the current view as an Mbox file.
 Download buttons are provided on search results, message threads (when you click on a topic subject line), and the Favorites page.
 You will be prompted to enter a desired filename for the Mbox file, which should then arrive in your "Downloads" folder (or wherever your browser downloads files to).

 ### Changing Preferences